Flek26/Projects/Hangman_Python/README.md

-Game overview
+## Game overview
-Version 0.0.1
+### Version 0.0.1

-Game made using Unity
+Game made using python

-In this game the player will be trying to catch objects that are falling from the trop of the screen while moving back and forth to avoid the bad objects.
-Points will be scored when the player catches the desired object.
-Lives will be lost if the player catches a bad item or fails to catch a desired object.
-When all lives are lost - GAME OVER Objective of the game is to achive the highest score possible.
+In this game the player(s) will be trying to guess a word, that is selected at random, by guessing one letter at a time, or by taking a guess at the entire word at once.
+Each player will have a set number of lives that is initialized at the begining of the game.
+Lives will be lost if the player guesses a letter that is incorrect (not in the secret word).
+When all (player) lives are lost - that player can no longer guess.
+If all players lose lives, the game ends and their is no winner.
+Objective of the game is to be the player to guess the secret word!

-Components ( Phyisical objects) in the game
+Components in the game

--Player - Behaviors - Move left and right using the arrow keys and a,d keys - At screen edges, block movement or wrap around - When hit by undesired object, lose a life.
+-Player - Behaviors
+	- able to give their player a name or a alias
+	- able to guess single characters
+	- able to guess strings to achive the entire word

-Falling Object - Behaviors
+- ASCII Board - Behaviors

-Move from the top of the screen to the bottom
-When falling off the bottom, move back to the top and fall again When hiting a player, deduct a life, and move back to the top and fall again Other things to do:

-add sounds (voices, drops, catches, level up, life down, etc) add particle effects
-UI for score, lives, menus
-power ups
-extra lifes
-Game.exe:
+	- prints the word in hangman form
+    ex: the word "hangman" would look like "_ _ _ _ _ _ _"

+## Files

+### hangman.py:
-The current most up to date version of the game.
+- The current most up to date version of the game.
+This is a python file.

+### words.txt
+- List of 200(at the time of writing) random words.
+ - I plan to update this list with themed word lists down the line (ex: Halloween, Christmas, coding, animal, etc).